UsmanHyd/Snake-game/README.md

 # Snake-game

 Complete Snake Game with GUI is made

 Using Tkinter library
+Used 2 classes Snake & Food
+With different User-Defined Functions

-Source code aswell as Report is inside the source folder.
+Source code is in "main.py" file